 Intensive Arabic III & IV (Second Year)

 Second Year Arabic guides students to Intermediate-High proficiency in reading, speaking, writing and listening.
 Acquiring communicative skills in both standard and colloquial remains a priority throughout the coursework.
 Special emphasis is placed on expanding learners’ vocabulary to enable comprehension of authentic materials.
-The course continues to develop reading and listening skills and deepen their understanding of Arab cultures, including enhanced exposure to colloquial Arabic.
+The course continues to develop the students’ reading and listening skills and deepen their understanding of Arab cultures, and provides students with enhanced exposure to colloquial Arabic.
 Students should expect a minimum of two hours of homework daily.

 Intensive Arabic V &VI (Third Year)